 [Germany: We would also recommend the retention of the reference as an information about the procedure of risk analysis including human health considerations, which influence the definition of AQL in the following text.]

 H: the CAC/GL 62-2007 is very general and does not provide any useful information for deciding on the acceptable consumer risk in connection with a particular commodity analyte combination.
 It might be useful to include a section to link this GL to relevant general Codex Principles.

+JAMAICA: agrees with Germany/New Zealand proposal to keep the clause on the basis that it is useful to draw attention to the need for risk analysis/health considerations.

 The General Guidelines on Sampling (CAC/GL 50-2004), sections 3, 4 and 5, provide guidance on sampling plans for various situations.
 Principle 1 recommends consultation between exporting and importing countries in selecting a plan.
 Whether agreement is reached or not, the choice of plan to be used is ultimately the responsibility of the importing country.
 Particularly where consultation has not taken place or agreement has not been reached, the responsible authority should have regard to principles of fairness towards the producer.
 This means making sure that compliant product is not exposed to an unduly high probability of rejection.
 In other words, the producers’ risk should not be too high.
 What is “too high” may depend on the product and analyte concerned, and also the AQL considered appropriate.
 The “usual” value for the producer’s risk (as stated in the GL 50, section 2.2.14, second paragraph) is 5%, the sampling plan being chosen to apply this producers’ risk at a lot quality (the AQL) appropriate to the hazard presented by non-compliant material.
 As stated in the GL 50, section 2.2.14, the characteristics which may be linked to critical defects (for example to sanitary risks) shall be associated with a low AQL (i.e. 0,1 % to 0,65 %) whereas the compositional characteristics such as the fat or water content, etc may be associated with a higher AQL (e.g., 2,5 % or 6,5 % are values often used for milk products).